 Managing Files in Explorer

 This process - like all others - generally requires a two-factor authentication credential which can be delivered using a touch-sensitive USB token.
-2FA is however disabled when you start, and as such you will only need to provide Login credentials once, and for the next hour will be able to utilize the resulting Session (at which point you will be prompted to re-enter your password, though only if you initiate protection action).
+2FA is however disabled when you start, and as such you will only need to provide Login credentials once, and for the next hour will be able to utilize the resulting Session (at which point you will be prompted to re-enter your password, though only if you initiate managed activity).

 Once you Activate Protection, the target files are encrypted* and a small red overlay icon will appear on the file's original Explorer icon.
 This indicates that content is being managed, and will as a result require the use of SSProtect and proper authorization to access content.